jitsi/docker-jitsi-meet/examples/docker-swarm/README.md

     E. Verify the setup using command `docker node ls` which will show all the three nodes with role as a manager.

-3. Create an Overlay network.
-We have to create two networks here one for jitsi setup and other one is for traefik.

-    A. Create network `jitsi` using command `docker network create --attachable --driver overlay jitsi`.

-    B. Create network `proxy` using command `docker network create --attachable --driver overlay proxy`.
+3. Create an Overlay network for jitsi using command `docker network create --attachable --driver overlay jitsi`

 4. Now open below ports for jitsi deployment.